Kelvin scale definition

 Kelvin as a measure of noise

-In electronics, the kelvin is used as an indicator of how noisy a circuit is in relation to the final noise floor, that is, the noise temperature.
+In electronics, the kelvin is used as an indicator of how noisy a circuit is in relation to the final noise floor, that is, the temperature of the noise.
 The so-called Johnson-Nyquist noise of discrete resistors and capacitors is a type of thermal noise derived from the Boltzmann constant and can be used to determine the noise temperature of a circuit that uses Friis formulas for noise.

 The Kelvin scale and its unit have had different development milestones throughout history:

-1848: William Thomson, first Baron of Kelvin wrote in his diary On the absolute thermometric scale, of the necessity of a scale where "the infinite cold" (absolute zero) was the null point of the ladder, and that he used the degree Celsius for its increase in unity.
+1848: William Thomson, the first Baron of Kelvin wrote in his diary On the absolute thermometric scale, of the need for a scale where "the infinite cold" (absolute zero) was the null point of the ladder, and which used the degree Celsius for Your increase in unity.
 This absolute scale is known today as the Kelvin thermodynamic temperature scale.
-It is notable that Thomson's value of -273.15 actually obtained 0.00366, which was the accepted coefficient of expansion of the gas per degree Celsius relative to the freezing point.
-The inverse of -0.00366 expressed with five significant digits is -273.22 ° C which is extraordinarily at the edge of the true value of -273.15 ° C.
+It is notable that the Thomson value of -273.15 actually obtained 0.00366, which was the accepted coefficient of expansion of the gas by degree Celsius relative to the freezing point.
+The inverse of -0.00366 expressed with five significant digits is -273.22 ° C which is extraordinarily on the verge of the true value of -273.15 ° C.

 1954: Resolution 3 of the 10th CGPM gave the Kelvin scale its modern definition, designating the triple point of water as its second point that defines and assigns its temperature to exactly 273.16 degrees Kelvin.

-1967/1968: Resolution 3 of the 13th CGPM renamed the increase in the thermodynamic temperature as kelvin, symbol K, which replaced absolute degree, symbol K. Moreover, it is useful to define more explicitly the magnitude of the increase, the 13th CGPM also affirms at resolution 4 that The kelvin, unit of thermodynamic temperature, is equal to the fraction 1 / 273,16 of the thermodynamic temperature of the triple point of water.
+1967/1968: Resolution 3 of the 13th CGPM renamed the increase in thermodynamic temperature as kelvin, symbol K, which replaced absolute degree, symbol ° K. In addition, it is useful to define more explicitly the magnitude of the increase, the 13th CGPM also affirms at resolution 4 that Kelvin, a unit of thermodynamic temperature, is equal to the fraction 1 / 273.16 of the thermodynamic temperature of the triple point of water.

-2005: The International Committee of Weights and Measures (CIPM), a CGPM committee, stated that for the purposes of delineating the temperature of the triple point of water, the definition of the thermodynamic temperature scale Kelvin would refer to water with a Isotope composition specified in the Vienna Standard Mean Ocean Water (VSMOW).
+2005: The International Committee of Weights and Measures (CIPM), a CGPM committee, stated that for the purposes of delineating the temperature of the triple point of water, the Kelvin thermodynamic temperature scale definition would refer to water with a composition isotopic specified in the Vienna Standard Mean Ocean Water (VSMOW).